wdomon/wdomon.github.io/content/post/azuread-guest-users/index.md

 ## Original post
 Over the last decade or so, Microsoft has done a terrible job at addressing needs for Mergers and Acquisitions of medium to large businesses.
 They have provided almost no tooling and the features that exist often fall short of being production worthy in an M&A scenario.
 In many of these scenarios, there is often a business need to get the staff of a newly acquired company to access the parent company's existing platforms (HRIS, ERP, etc).
-For this, using AzureAD Guest accounts can often provide this access without having to complete a full identity migration of those users into the parent tenant.
+For this, using EntraID (AzureAD) Guest accounts can often provide this access without having to complete a full identity migration of those users into the parent tenant.

-AzureAD (aka EntraID) B2B/Guest user accounts are a very powerful and flexible way to grant individuals outside of your primary tenant access to things as if they are within your tenant.
+EntraID B2B/Guest user accounts are a very powerful and flexible way to grant individuals outside of your primary tenant access to things as if they are within your tenant.
 A great example of this is Single SignOn (SSO) access to a third party SaaS application that you need contractors, or users from a newly acquired business, to access.
 Unfortunately (at the time of writing), even using the most modern methods for creating Guest Users like leveraging MS Graph does not allow for many attributes of a user account to be set at the time of creation; even attributes as basic as First Name or Last Name.
 These attributes are often passed through SSO configurations, like SAML or OIDC, as claims and are required for these Guest Users to be able to authenticate through SSO.
 Until Microsoft addresses this, the best course of action is to create all of the Guest Accounts and then take another pass through them to apply the necessary attributes.
 I recently had this scenario play out after my company acquired another and we needed all of their hiring managers and recruiters (about 300 in total) to access our SaaS recruiting platform.
 In this post, we will go over a script I wrote to handle all of the steps needed to complete this process.

 ### Prerequisites
 * [Microsoft Graph Powershell Module](https://www.powershellgallery.com/packages/Microsoft.Graph)
-* AzureAD (EntraID) subscription
+* EntraID subscription
 * Graph API permissions for `User.Invite.All`,`User.ReadWrite.All`, and `Directory.ReadWrite.All`

 ### Ingest list of users